NTI-Gymnasieingenjor/Cafeteria-skylt/Documentations/Enviroments_Languages.md

     ```
 - camelCase
 - The standard language for variable names, class names and such is english.
-- Comments in html are written this way: \<!-- this is a comment -->
+- Comments in html are written this way: \<!-- This is a comment -->
-- Comments in css are written this way: /* this is a comment */
+- Comments in css are written this way: /* This is a comment */
-- Comments in Python are written with hashtags at the beginning of the line: #This is a comment
+- Comments in Python are written with hashtags at the beginning of the line and starts with a blankspace and an uppercase letter: # This is a comment
 - HTML5 Style Guide is to be followed -> [W3Schools HTML5 Style Guide](https://www.w3schools.com/html/html5_syntax.asp)
 - Variables should match in indentation -> if (var1, var2, var3, var4)